microbiomedata/nmdc-schema/src/docs/style-guide.md

 - use multiple tools for browsing schema including source YAML files, SchemaView() code, documentation pages and diagrams. generated artifacts might have errors or limitations
     - diagramming tools should be added to Docker container
-- be familar with [ChemROF](https://chemkg.github.io/chemrof/) for anythign chemistry related
+- be familiar with [ChemROF](https://chemkg.github.io/chemrof/) for anything chemistry related
 - ask large-context LLMs like claude for advice by uploading a merged schema and an example data file